Formatting text

 properties as baseline alignment, kerning, tracking, text rotation, and font

 size, color, and case.
-It also includes a FontDescription
+It also includes a FontDescription, which is covered in

 detail in Working with fonts.